-- To access the previous app you were using, simply swipe left on the home bar.
+- To access the previous app you were using, swipe left on the home bar.

-- You need to swipe right on the home bar to go back to the first app.
+- It would be best to swipe right on the home bar to go back to the first app.

 #3.
 Pull Down from Top Left Side of the Screen to Access Notification Center

-To access Notification Center on your iPhone X and later, simply pull down from the left side of the screen.
+To access Notification Center on your iPhone X and later, pull down from the screen’s left side.

 #4.
 Pull Down from Top Left Corner to Bring Up Control Center

-So far you had to swipe up from the bottom bezel to access Control Center on other iOS devices (including iPhone 8/8 Plus).
-However, on iPhone X and later, you need to swipe down from top left corner to access CC.
+So far, you had to swipe up from the bottom bezel to access Control Center on other iOS devices (including iPhone 8/8 Plus).
+However, on iPhone X and later, you need to swipe down from the top left corner to access CC.

 #5.
 Swipe Down on the Screen to Access Spotlight